 Public school districts and charters are no longer prohibited from mandating face coverings for students and staff per the Monday, September 27, 2021 court ruling.

 In accordance with the CDC and the Arizona Department of Health Services (ADHS), face coverings are recommended and encouraged for all individuals in K12 schools, regardless of vaccination status.
 Consistent and correct mask use by people who are not fully vaccinated is especially important indoors and in crowded settings, when physical distancing cannot be maintained.

 Public schools can and should encourage consistent and correct mask use.
-Under the current state law, a family has the choice and agency to ask or require its child(ren) to wear a mask in school or while on other school facilities.
+Under the current state law, a school district or charter may require its students and staff to wear a mask in school or while on other school facilities.

 The CDC on physical distancing: “Because of the importance of in-person learning, schools where not everyone is fully vaccinated should implement physical distancing to the extent possible within their structures but should not exclude students from in-person learning to keep a minimum distance requirement.
 In general, CDC recommends people who are not fully vaccinated maintain physical distance of at least 6 feet from other people who are not in their household.
 However, several studies from the 2020-2021 school year show low COVID-19 transmission levels among students in schools that had less than 6 feet of physical distance when the school implemented and layered other prevention strategies, such as the use of masks.”